SiriusBits/CSSgrid-for-all/README.md

 # CSSgrid-for-all
 An approach to CSS Grid for the masses.
-Example, instructions and gotchas.
+Examples, instructions and gotchas.